 In the program, you study the process, techniques, and language of fashion design from concept to production, along with the essentials of marketing and of designing with ethical and sustainable methods.
 You design womenswear, menswear, and accessories, learning everything from the basics of drawing, draping, patternmaking, and sewing to tailoring and haute couture.
 Class critiques and lectures organized by the School of Fashion at Parsons bring design professionals such as Narciso Rodriguez and Jenna Lyons and journalist Cathy Horyn to campus to offer their perspectives.
 Projects with external partners like COACH, Louis Vuitton, Under Armour, Swarovski, Allen Edmonds, and the Council of Fashion Designers of America provide opportunities to work with major industry and media firms while you develop your own creative practice.

 Core classes and electives focus on conceptual research and construction techniques relevant to work in the industry.
 Required courses cover fashion research, design, and construction methods; accessories design; and industry software, including visual communications tools for developing fashion collections, creating presentations, and documenting work for portfolios.
 Electives offer you opportunities to explore shoe, textile surface, lingerie, jewelry, bag, and leather design.
-Depending on the number of transfer credits you bring to your AAS program, you can complete your studies in two to four semesters.
+You can complete your studies in two to four semesters, depending on the number of transfer credits you bring to your AAS program.
 Most students finish the program in about three semesters.